 1. Car Insurance and Registration

 Check to make sure your car insurance and registration are current.
-There is nothing worse than getting pulled over in another State and you can’t find your registration or you happen to see that it expired.
+There is nothing worse than getting pulled over in another State and you can’t find your registration, or it has expired.
 This happened to us.
 Ouch.

 2. Sunglasses

 Sunglasses!
 Make sure you have a pair of sunglasses for everybody in the vehicle.
-Not sure your dog needs them, but everyone else should have their own pair.
+Not sure your dog needs them, but everyone else should have their pair.
+Simple yet essential!

 3. Phone charger or USB Cord